kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 ### Cryptography
 I had some experience in cryptography so I was more familiar with the conduct of these challenges.
 However, learning how pwntools worked and the way to optimise payloads was a learning curve aswell.
 New techniques such as side-channel attacks such as in the `Power Analysis` exercise was a new
 ### Forensics
 Forensics required research into file formats, forensic tools and intepreting hexdumps.
+Understanding the flow of
 ### Reverse Engineering
 Like in the binary exploitation challenges, I had to develop some low-level programming experience.
 I also had to learn how disassemblers and debuggers worked.
 ## Fixes